enkidevs/curriculum/generative-ai/chatgpt/intro-to-chatgpt/chatgpt-vs-other-llms.md

 [1: Transformer Architecture]

-The transformer architecture is a type of deep learning model used in natural language processing tasks, such as language translation and text generation.
+The transformer architecture is a type of deep learning model used in natural languages processing tasks, such as language translation and text generation.

-It is based on the concept of attention, which is a mechanism that allows the model to focus on specific parts of the input text that are relevant for generating the output.
+It's based on the concept of attention, which is a mechanism that allows the model to focus on specific parts of the input text that are relevant for generating the output.

 Unlike models that process text sequentially, the transformer architecture processes the entire input text at once, making it more efficient and effective for handling long sequences of text.

-[2: Dialogflow]
+[2: Other Chat-Based Assistants]

+Google's **Dialogflow** AI is great for creating conversational interfaces for customer services.

-Dialog flow is great for custommer services as it has pre-built templates as well as the ability to create your custom ones, which chatGPT doesn't have.
+It's great for custommer services as it has pre-built templates as well as the ability to create custom ones, which ChatGPT might not have.

-[3: IBM Watson Assistant]
+For processing transactions, **IBM Watson Assistant** is very well suited in this area.

-The IBM Watson allows the creation of custom intents and entities specific to a product or service, making it more accurate and effective in handling transactions.
+It allows the creation of custom intents and entities specific to a product or service, making it more accurate and effective in handling transactions.